 There is an ability to blow a target out of the water on a single say.
-A long workout event like a half marathon or a marathon can easily produce 150+ points in just a little over an hour.
-Most recomendations on training plans will encourage a day off after such an event, but sadly the Google Fit app does not dynamically change the daily target.
+A long workout event like a half marathon or a marathon can easily produce 150+ points.
+Most recommendations on training plans will encourage a day off after such an event, but sadly the Google Fit app does not dynamically change the daily target.

 In this respect it is unlike things like a Stryd or Whoop score, or even the Strava freshness score, which is designed to showcase when you have hit peak training and may want to consider a day off.
 Google Fit heart point targets are the same everyday, regardless of how many points you have gathered in the previous few days.
 This explains why the weekly target is not the same as just taking the daily target and multiplying by 7.